cdp1337/coreplus/docs/templating.md

 ### Pages

 Nearly every component has a page template for each different page view used; such as `index.tpl`, `view.tpl`, `update.tpl`, `create.tpl`.
 Two or more pages can also share a single template such as `create_update.tpl`, or other pages that share very similar functionality.
-Pages are normally stored in `components/[component name]/pages/`.
+Pages are normally stored in `components/[component name]/templates/pages/`.

 To override a template, copy the template into `themes/[theme name]/pages/` to match the directory structure.

 ### Widgets

+Widgets are nearly identical as pages, except the fact that they are used as small components inside another page instead of a full page itself.
+Widgets also do not get wrapped in another skin, they are simply inserted directly into a `<div class="widget">...</div>`.

+Widget templates are normally stored in `components/[component name]/templates/widgets/`.

 ### Emails

+Email templates are nearly identical as pages, except the fact that they are used to format emails.
+They may be wrapped by an email skin, if so defined by an administrator; otherwise they are simply inserted into a generic `<html><body>...</body></html>`.

 ### Form Elements

 ## TinyMCE Notes